 There are currently no federally recognized tribes in the state of Missouri.
-Most of the indigenous people who once inhabited land in Missouri were forced to leave and resettle in Indian Territory (present day-Oklahoma, Nebraska, and Kansas) during the Indian Removal Act of 1830.
-This LibGuide presents an overview of where to find information regarding the original seven nations of Missouri.
+Most of the indigenous people who once inhabited land in what is now Missouri were forced to leave and resettle in Indian Territory (present-day Oklahoma, Nebraska, and Kansas) during the Indian Removal Act of 1830.
+This LibGuide presents an overview of where to find information regarding the original peoples of Missouri.

 Below is a list of databases that may be useful for researching information about Native Americans.
 A complete alphabetical list of the library's database collection can be found on the library homepage under Find Articles >> A-Z.

 Here are a few titles from our collection.
 Additional print and digital titles may be found by searching our catalog.